 One of the most important factors that comes into keeping fish in tanks or ponds is how many fish you can get away with keeping in one system.
-The tried and true rule of how many fish per gallon is: 1″ of fish per gallon of water.
+Well, it is certainly NOT: 1″ of fish per gallon of water.
+This outdated rule needs a considerable update so you can understand how many fish per gallon your system can hold!

 Well, it will depend entirely on the particular species you wish to keep.
 This decision should be made prior to purchasing any fish supplies.
 If you want more than one species in a system, make sure they get along first and won’t eat each other.
 Do they have the same diet?
 Are their water quality tolerances within the same range?
 What size tank can you accommodate?
 Is it big enough for all the fish to feel safe and comfortable?